chingu-voyages/v43-tier1-team-09/docs/README.md

 - [Maurice Butler](https://github.com/MauriceButler) is acknowledged with 🔣[Array.js](https://github.com/MauriceButler/badwords/blob/master/array.js) in the Contributors table.
 He is named as an author in the most recent version of the [BadWords](https://github.com/MauriceButler/badwords) repository.

+- Big shout out to [Ksenia Kondrashova](https://github.com/uuuulala) for the Background Blob Animation that gives the illusion of blobs morphing randomly.
+[Step-by-Step Guide](https://dev.to/uuuuuulala/making-background-blob-animation-in-just-15kb-step-by-step-guide-2482).

 - The staff and crew at [Southern Auto Supply](https://www.napaonline.com/en/md/oakland/store/804877) in Mt.
 Lake Park, MD have contributed in way they do not even know.
 Thank you!